Tom-McDermott/gr-hpsdr/README.md

 gr-hpsdr
 ========

 gnuradio modules for OpenHPSDR Hermes / Metis and Red Pitaya using the OpenHpsdr protocol.
-May 2021
+May 2021.

 * hermesNB  sources decimated downconverted 48K-to-384K receiver complex stream(s), and sinks one 48k sample rate transmit complex stream.
 * hermesWB  sources raw ADC samples as a vector of floats, with vlen=16384.
 Each individual vector contains time contiguous samples.
 However there are large time gaps between between vectors.
 This is how HPSDR produces raw samples, it is due to Ethernet interface rate limitations between HPSDR and the host computer.

-There are several branches, depending on which version of gnuradio you are using:
+There are several branches, depending on which version of gnuradio you are using.
+Git checkout the branch you need.
+The instrucitons for configuraing and buld ARE DIFFERRENT for the different vsersions.

 * gr_3.7 - branch for gnuradio 3.7
 * gr_3.8 - branch for gnuradio 3.8
 * gr_3.9 - branch for gnuradio 3.9
+* gr_3.10 - branch for gnuradio 3.10

 * master - currently tracks gr_3.7 to support legacy PYBOMBS 3.7

 The modules are compatible with gnuradio and Hermes firmware version 1.8 through 3.2 (known as OpenHPSDR